shannon-jliu/gs-backend/README.md

         OWNER=postgres
         CONNECTION LIMIT=-1;
         ```
-1. Run `./setup` in order to create the dependencies.
+3. Run `./setup` in order to create the dependencies.

 ## Running
 Then run `./run` in order to start up the server on port `9000`!

+## Docker
+1. If you have never built the ground server image before, or if you have changed the Dockerfile, from the root directory of the project run
+  - `docker build -t groundserver .`
+2. To create a Docker container, then from the root directory of the project run
+  -  `docker-compose up`

 ## Development guide